oslabs-beta/ad3lie/README.md

 > **GIF of selecting which graph to create and going back to home button and choosing another graph**

-Input the required fields - such as Data, X-Axis, and Y-Axis - and adjust the graph based on the inputs given
+Input the required fields (i.e. Data, X-Axis, and Y-Axis) and adjust the graph based on the inputs given

 > **GIF of modifying the graph**